I-M-G/HackerRankSolutions/README.md

 [HackerRank](https://www.hackerrank.com "HackerRank")

 These are my solutions to the Hacker Rank problems.
-I am using this as a way to track my programming progress.
-Most solutions will be done using Java.
+I am using this as a way to challenge myself and track my programming progress.
+Typically these solutions will be done in Java.
 I am still learning and I am sure there are ways to optimize these solutions.
+Listed below are my submitted challenges.
+Click a challenge to see the solution.
 Any feedback is greatly appreciated.

 <!-- ## Quick access to the final solutions -->